 The affordability analysis was completed in two steps.
-The first examined financial capacity based on NBC spending for wastewater service using the 1997 EPA Financial Capability Assessment framework and the WARi approach.
-The second included NBC costs and an enhanced evaluation of necessary spending at local levels to include needs for asset renewal and replacement addressing 100-year old + infrastructure.
-The results of the EPA Financial Capability Assessment indicates that the plan represents a "high burden" by 2041.
-The WARi evaluation suggests increased burdens as well, and demonstrates that the affordability of the proposed program is well above a high burden for many of the census tracts in NBC's service area.
+The first step examined financial capacity based on NBC spending for wastewater service using the 1997 EPA Financial Capability Assessment framework and the WARi approach.
+The second step included NBC costs and an enhanced evaluation of necessary spending at local levels to include needs for asset renewal and replacement addressing 100-year old + infrastructure.
+The results of the Financial Capability Assessment for both steps concluded that the program would result in a medium financial burden.

 It is important to reiterate the conclusion of the updated affordability analysis.
-There are significant numbers of households served by NBC for whom the projected and necessary spending levels will be highly burdensome.
+Despite the Medium Burden average impact throughout the service area, there are significant numbers of households served by NBC for whom the projected and necessary spending levels will be more severely burdensome.
 Although the Amended Recommended Plan has reduced cost and overall financial burden from the original recommended plan, the optimized Phase III plan is still unaffordable by 2025 as shown in Figure 12-3.
 With the significant rate increases for Phases I and II of the CSO program already implemented, the affordability implications of any potential modifications to the implementation schedule should be carefully considered.